mryellow/TonyCoin/README.md

 A birthday present for perpetuity.
 Capped (as there can be only one Tony), Mintable token.

+Transfer restricted so that Tony must always hodl at least 50% of himself.

 ## Roll-out

 * [x] `mint(address _to, uint256 _amount)` coin for Tony.